 - Hair loss.
 Low body weight can cause hair to thin and fall out easily.
 It also can cause dry, thin skin and health issues with teeth and gums.

 Some underweight people are physically healthy.
 Low body weight can be due to a variety of health conditions, including:

 - Genetics.
 If you’ve been thin since high school and it runs in your family, it’s likely that you were born with a higher-than-usual metabolism.
 You also may have a naturally small appetite.

 - High physical activity.
 If you’re an athlete, you probably know that frequent workouts can affect your body weight.
 However, high physical activity also can be a part of an active job or an energetic personality.
 If you’re on your feet a lot, you may burn more calories than people who are more sedentary (inactive).

 - Illness.
 Being sick can affect your appetite and your body’s ability to use and store food.
 If you’ve recently lost a lot of weight without trying, it may be a sign of disease, such as thyroid problems, diabetes, digestive diseases, or even Talk to your doctor about sudden weight loss.

 - Medicines.
 Certain prescription medicines can cause nausea and weight loss.
 Some treatments, such as chemotherapy, can reduce appetite and worsen weight loss from illness.

-- Psychological Issues.
-Our mental well being affects every part of our lives.
-Factors like stress and depression can disrupt healthy eating habits.
-Severe body image fears and distortions can also lead to eating disorders.
-If you’re suffering from damaging emotional issues, be sure to talk to your family doctor.
-He or she can help you get the care, assistance or counseling you may need.
+- Psychological issues.
+Our mental wellbeing affects every part of our lives.
+Things like stress and depression can disrupt healthy eating habits.
+Severe body image fears and distortions can lead to eating disorders.
+If you’re suffering from damaging emotional issues, talk to your doctor.
+He or she can help you get the care, assistance, or counseling you may need.